For the events that transpired Monday-Thursday leading up to L’s birth, please read this post.

 G didn’t eat lunch.
 Instead he complained his back hurt.
 I wondered if children could also have sympathy pains.
 He announced he needed to use the potty again so I sat him on it.

-I was starting to feel anxious that Hubby wasn’t home yet.
+I was starting to feel anxious that Mr Boots wasn’t home yet.
 My contractions were definitely every 15 minutes now and I started accepting that this was more than likely labor and I probably shouldn’t go to the doctor by myself.
 I didn’t really want my in-laws taking me, but it might come down to that.

 And my contractions slowed down.

 Hubby got cleaned up and I finished my lunch.
 My in-laws arrived and I gave them the run down of what was happening.
-Hubby asked if I wanted to take my suitcase with us just in case.
+Mr Boots asked if I wanted to take my suitcase with us just in case.
 I said no. Secretly, I felt if we went prepared to be admitted to the hospital it wouldn’t happen.

 As I was laying on the exam table waiting for my midwife I felt three big gushes of fluid and had a decent contraction.
 I was seriously tired of leaking at this point.